piotay/pfb2025/unix.md

 ### Logging into Your Workstation

 Your workstation is an iMac.
 To log into it, provide your user name and password.
-Your username is 'pfb2025' and the password is 'pfb2025'
+Your username is 'pfb' and the password is 'pfb2025'

 ### Bringing up the command line